SamBelkacem/Machine-Learning-Basics/README.md

   - **NumPy:** A library for efficient numerical operations and multidimensional arrays, widely used in scientific computing and data analysis.

-  - **Pandas:** A powerful data manipulation and analysis library, providing data structures and functions for easy handling and processing of structured data.
+  - **Pandas:** A data manipulation and analysis library, providing data structures and functions for easy handling and processing of structured data.

   - **Matplotlib:** A popular plotting library used for creating static, animated, and interactive visualizations.